soundstorm/MachineUserManager/README.md

   Translations, databases, all interchangable.
 - Multimachine, single user management: By using a central database for management and running the applications on multiple devices (Pis) you can control multiple machines.
 - Upgradeability: The nice thing about open source - just improve the application to fit your needs.

+## Requirements
+- Raspberry Pi (any generation will do, zero is be cost effective, but if mounted internally WiFi may be bad, so consider using an OTG-LAN-Adapter)
+- Optocouplers, Resistors, Capacitors (depending on Machine; I used PC817, 1k and 100nF-10uF on a 24V machine)
+- Relay (depending on your setup)
+- PN532 Breakout (switched to I2C Mode)
+- 2004 LCD with PCF8574 Breakout
+- Two buttons
+- Cables
+- Lights, Piezo alarm (optional)
+- Network-Switch (optional, used the original external RJ45 Jack, plugged the end into the switch and cabled the Lasercutter, Pi and IP-Cam into it)

 ## Interfacing
 The best way to interact with your machine is to use optocouplers or if neccessary relays.